 I should say right now: if your plant doesn’t have built-in defense mechanisms against attackers, you’re not thinking about this like an entrepreneur who’s poised to succeed.
 Maybe you should re-evaluate your personality.

-If you have a product, a clear vision of what you want it to turn into, a bit of money to throw around, the mindset to destroy anyone who positions themselves against you, and a suit, you're ready to scale.
+If you have a product, a clear vision of its future, a bit of money to throw around, the mindset to destroy anyone who positions themselves against you, a suit, and the email address of an artist who you can pay to draw your animal mascot in various outfits, you’re ready to scale.
 We start immediately.
 NEXT →

-A dark comedy novella series revolving around the ancient board game Go.
-Everyone likes Go, right?
-A digital copy of first book is free to download if you have an account on ChristianDeWolf.com, and the second book can be purchased for a few dollars.
-Both books also have paperback versions.
+An illustrated adventure revolving around the ancient, extremely popular board game of Go.
+A digital copy of first book is free to download if you create an account on this site, and the second book is a few dollars.
+I also have paperbacks taking up space in my work area.

 A blog about my experiences living with a badger, and what I learned along the way.
-Currently there's no way to meaningfully interact with this blog or give me money because of it.
+Currently there’s no way to meaningfully interact with this blog or give me money because of it, but so far it’s hooked in a lot of readers who like badgers.

 I have chosen to start by writing business algorithms.
 NEXT →